hammoncr/it3038c-scripts/Labs/Project2/Readme.md

 python3 --version
 ```

-Now, from the it3038c-scripts directory, run the program using Python
+Now, from the directory you saved the script to, run the program using Python

 ```bash
 python portcheck.py